MarbleBag/Gobchat/docs/README.md

 ## How to use Gobchat
 ### Running
+1. Gobchat's Overlay will not be visible in front of FFXIV, when FFXIV runs in full screen mode.
+2. Gobchat was written for FFXIV 64bit - DirectX 11 version

 1. Go into your Gobchat folder
 2. Start Gobchat.exe
 3. On start Gobchat checks for new updates